On Thurston's Euler class one conjecture: Properties of the constructed manifolds

-where $N$ is the twisted sutured solid torus.
-The two pieces are glued along the transverse boundaries i.e. $\partial A \times [0,1] = A_1 \cup A_2$.\\ By assumption, $F$ is disjoint from the top and bottom copies of $S$.
-Isotope $F$ such that it is in general position with respect to $A_i$ so that it intersects each of them in a union of simple closed curves.
-We can assume that there is no arc since $F$ was disjoint from the boundary circles of $A_i$ in the beginning.
-We can get rid of inessential circles by starting from an innermost circle and isotoping $F$ out of $A_i$.
-At this point $F \cap A_i$ is a union of disjoint copies of essential circles, each of them is isotopic to the core curve of $A_i$.
+By assumption, $S'$ is disjoint from the top and bottom copies of $S$ in $M \setminus \setminus S$.
+Isotope $S'$ such that it intersects $A'_i$ in a union of simple closed curves.
+Inessential circles in $S' \cap A'_i \subset A'_i$ can be removed, starting from an innermost circle and isotoping the incompressible $S'$.
+At this point $S' \cap A'_i$ is a union of disjoint copies of essential circles, each of them is isotopic to the core curve of $A'_i$.
 Let